MatthewKennedy/make_taggable/README.md

 bundle exec appraisal rake
 ```

+## Contributors

+List of valued contributors From Acts-As-Taggable-On: [Check them all](https://github.com/mbleigh/acts-as-taggable-on/contributors)

 ## License
-The gem is available as open source under the terms of the [MIT License](https://github.com/MatthewKennedy/make_taggable/blob/master/LICENSE.txt).
+This gem is available as open source under the terms of the [MIT License](https://github.com/MatthewKennedy/make_taggable/blob/master/LICENSE.txt).